MarkuSchick/CurrencySwap/README.md

 # Run the project:

-Type
+Add folder to path:

 `conda develop .`

+run all tasks with:

 `pytask`

-to run the project.
-You might have to run the last command a couple of times to build all dependencies!

 # Documentation